Kristina01111000/Drws_site/README.md

 add to to do list:
 still getting emails as admin for four element lifestyle
+- is he sending me text for the join page?

 scorecard edits needed:
 - Add a monthly total for each element